-Out of Sight, Not Out of Love: ADHD in Relationships
+Out of Sight, Not Out of Love: ADHD Object Permanence in Relationships

-Living with ADHD can often feel like your brain is juggling too many things at once — and dropping the ball on tasks, objects, or even people when they’re no longer in view.
-If you’ve ever walked away from something mid-task and forgotten it entirely, or needed reassurance in a relationship more often than others seem to, there’s a good chance object permanence plays a role.
+Living with ADHD can often feel like your brain is juggling too many things at once and dropping the ball on tasks, objects, or even people when they are no longer in view.
+Many people describe this as an “out of sight, out of mind” experience.
+In relationships it can sometimes look like forgetting to respond to messages, losing track of plans, or struggling to hold loved ones in mind when attention shifts elsewhere.
+If you’ve ever walked away from something mid-task and forgotten it entirely or needed reassurance in a relationship more often than others seem to, there’s a good chance object permanence plays a role.

-At The Couples Therapy Clinic, we specalise working with individuals and couples navigating neurodivergence.
+At The Couples Therapy Clinic, we specialise working with individuals and couples navigating neurodivergence.
 Understanding how ADHD affects memory and emotional awareness can help reduce shame and build stronger, more compassionate relationships.

 Object permanence refers to the ability to mentally hold onto the idea that people, tasks, or things still exist, even when they’re out of sight.
 In early childhood development, this concept explains why babies are startled when a toy disappears — or why peek-a-boo is so entertaining.